nianzelee/PhD-Dissertation/reproduction-artifact/README.md

   sudo apt install benchexec
   ```

-  After the installation, add your user to the `benchexec` group:
+  After the installation, add your user account to the `benchexec` group:

   ```
   sudo adduser `whoami` benchexec